remjg/AMCtoOwncloud/README.md

 # AMCtoOwncloud
 *AMCtoOwncloud* is a *Nautilus script* that sends *[Auto Multiple Choice](http://auto-multiple-choice.net/)* (*AMC*) annotated papers to *Owncloud/Nextcloud* and share them with the corresponding students.

 Each quiz file is uploaded to a remote folder unique to each student.
-Then the folder is shared (if not already) with the student who can be a local user or a remote user on another federated server.
+Then the folder is shared (default behaviour) with the student who can be a local user or a remote user on another federated server.

 In the end, the remote folder structure will look like this (where the root folder `Quizzes/`, `Quiz 1`, and `Maths Quizzes` are configurable):